lite-xl/lite-xl/notes.md

 pixel_height = (ascent - descent) * font->size / unitsPerEm;
 ```

+In turns BakeFontBitmap passes pixel_height to ScaleForPixelHeight() and uses the
+resulting 'scale' to scale the glyphs by passing it to MakeGlyphBitmap().

 This is equal almost equal to font->height except the 0.5, the missing linegap calculation
 and the fact that this latter is an integer instead of a float.